Fundamentals of Mechanical Engineering

 Free Body Diagrams (FBDs)

-Most important skill in mechanics!
-A Free Body Diagram shows all forces acting on an object.
+The most important skill in mechanics.
+A free body diagram shows all forces acting on an isolated object.

 Example: Block on a Table